VinayAce/React-Native/README.md

 # React Native Sample App

-This is the sample code from the React native crash course
+This is the sample code from the React native.

 ### Version
 1.0.0